leifj/wallet-refarch/draft-johansson-direct-presentation-arch.md

 # Actors and Entities

-## Subject and Mediator
+## Subject and Presenter

+The data subject is the entity that the credential describes, such as an individual, an organization, or even an IoT device.
+However, the presenter—the actor delivering the credential to the verifier—may not always be the data subject.
+For example, an administrator might present credentials on behalf of an organization, or a software agent might act as a presenter in automated workflows.

+This distinction between the data subject and the presenter allows the architecture to support complex use cases, such as power-of-attorney scenarios or enterprise credentialing systems.

+## Presentation Mediator

+The presentation mediator (mediator for short) is the core active component of this architecture.
+It initiates and mediates credential presentations, ensuring compliance with data subject preferences and system policies.
+For example, it might enforce selective disclosure, revealing only the subject's date of birth to a verifier while withholding other personal details.
+The subject controls a presentation mediator.

+Unlike a credential store, the presentation mediator is responsible for orchestrating interactions with verifiers, performing cryptographic operations, and generating presentation proofs.

-The subject (aka data subject) is typically a natural person but can be thought of as the entity associated with a set of data.
-The subject controls a presentation mediator (mediator for short).
-The mediator is used by the subject to communicate with issuers and verifiers and acts as a container for digital credentials and presentation proofs.
-The nature of the control the user has over the mediator varies but minimally the user must be able to initiate the receipt of credentials from an issuer and the transmission of digital credentials to a verifier.
+The mediator is used by the subject to communicate with issuers and verifiers.
+The nature of the control the user has over the mediator varies but minimally the user must be able to initiate the receipt of credentials from an issuer and the generation and transmission of presentation proofs to a verifier.

+## Credential Store

+The credential store is a passive repository where credentials are securely stored.
+Its primary function is to provide the presentation mediator with access to the credentials it needs to generate presentation proofs.
+By separating storage from active mediation, the architecture enhances modularity and allows credential stores to be managed independently from presentation logic.

 ## Credentials and Presentation Proofs